About the training program

 • written response to the targeted questions in the job advertisement

-• up to date resume or curriculum vitae including your previous health-related experience
+• current resume or curriculum vitae including your previous health-related experience

 • full academic transcript for your public health qualification(s)